-Fall has arrived in the northern hemisphere, and in Toronto that means a profusion of glorious colours as the leaves turn from green to red and gold.
+Fall has arrived in the northern hemisphere, and in Toronto that means a profusion of glorious colors as the leaves turn from green to red and gold.
 What’s slightly less intriguing for the homeowner, however, is the problems caused by those leaves when they drop into the drainage system.
 The backup they cause in the pipes can lead to a variety of sink plumbing problems, both in your kitchen and bathroom sink.
 Here are our 3 top tips for preventing Fall plumbing problems.

 Tip #1: Clean Up Regularly

 Keep an eye on falling leaves and take notice of where they come to rest.
-They don’t just fall on the ground below the tree – wind, rain and traffic can cause them to migrate en masse to hollows found in your yard such as:
+They don’t just fall on the ground below the tree – wind, rain, and traffic can cause them to migrate en masse to hollows found in your yard such as:

 - Basement window wells, and

 If you find leaves collecting in a particular area, there’s a good chance it’s an escape route for water from somewhere, and that could mean it enters the drainage system.
-A blockage in the drainage system can cause sink plumbing to clog, so rake up the leaves at least once a week and bag them immediately, to prevent them being distributed across the yard a second time.
+A blockage in the drainage system can cause sink plumbing to clog, so rake up the leaves at least once a week and bag them immediately, to prevent them from being distributed across the yard a second time.

 Tip #2: Fit Drain Covers

 A variety of covers is available for keeping leaves and other debris out of your drains.
 Some covers are specifically engineered to catch fallen leaves, for the express purpose of preventing sink plumbing problems.
-Whether you fit a solid cover manufactured to fit your particular type of drain, or a DIY solution made from some wire mesh weighted down with rocks, as long as the material is dense enough to stop even the smallest leaves and seeds from entering the drain it will work.
+Whether you fit a solid cover manufactured to fit your particular type of drain or a DIY solution made from some wire mesh weighted down with rocks, as long as the material is dense enough to stop even the smallest leaves and seeds from entering the drain it will work.
 In instances where you need to do regular drain cleaning and inspections, a DIY cover might be easier to remove when necessary.